 The figures make for some very interesting reading – for example over the course of his twenty-year international career, Lothar Matthäus featured in only 61.7% of all matches played in the period from his first cap to his last.
 This low figure was attributed not only to injury problems, but also the fact that he had found himself excluded from the national side for much of the Berti Vogts era before making a late comeback in the late 1990s under Erich Ribbeck.
 Had Matthäus been able to achieve a ratio similar to the likes of Jürgen Klinsmann or Karl-Heinz Rummenigge – both of whom were also afflicted by injury – he would have racked up close to 200 caps.

-Another low figure that stands out is the 59.7% of Michael Ballack, who unlike Matthäus had no such issues with the coaching staff.
-Ballack was instead almost continually plagued by injury, and could consider himself extremely unlucky not to have won more than his career total of ninety-eight caps.
+Another low figure that stands out is the 59.7% of Michael Ballack, who unlike Matthäus had no such issues with the coaching staff – at least until the tail end of his career.
+Ballack was instead continually plagued by injury, and could consider himself extremely unlucky not to have won more than his career total of ninety-eight caps.
 Ballack’s injury in the weeks leading up to 2010 World Cup finals in South Africa would effectively bring an end to his international career: although he continued to play at club level until his retirement in the autumn of 2012, he would never get to wear the Nationaltrikot again.

 The lowest percentage is that of goalkeeper Oliver Kahn, but unlike an outfield player a ‘keeper is vying for the one fixed position and is more likely to remain a permanent number two or three for a longer span of time.
 Although Kahn had been part of the national set up from 1994 – he was included in the World Cup squad despite having made no prior international appearances – he remained a clear understudy first to Bodo Illgner and then Andreas Köpke, only assuming the mantle of Germany’s number one when Köpke finally retired from international duty in 1998.
 Kahn’s figures are also not helped by the fact that during the latter part of his career he had found himself competing for the jersey with Jens Lehmann, which saw him miss out on being first choice for the 2006 World Cup finals.